 - A private investigator not really doing the investigation on fraudulent behavior

 - An attorney helping a claimant fabricate a story about how they hurt themselves on the job so they can receive worker’s compensation

 People are more likely to commit insurance fraud when times are tough for them financially.
-You can sometimes discover opportunistic fraud by interviewing the alleged fraudster’s friends or neighbors about their financial situation.
+You can sometimes discover schemes motivated by need or greed by interviewing the alleged fraudster’s friends or neighbors about their financial situation.

 Investigating Insurance Fraud